 CROss-National Online Survey (CRONOS) panel

-Building on our previous experience of mixed mode research, ESS ERIC has been leading on the development of a Cross-National Online Survey (CRONOS) panel.
-CRONOS is the first attempt to establish a cross-national probability-based online panel following a harmonised approach throughout—from the recruitment stage to data processing.
-CRONOS is a pilot study to evaluate the effectiveness of panel recruitment on the back of an existing cross-national survey in terms of costs, sample representativeness, participation and attrition rates, and data quality.
-Although there is no intention to replace face-to-face data collection with an online survey in the near future, a follow-up online panel offers quick, flexible, cost-efficient and regular data collection from the same respondents over time.
+Building on our previous experience of mixed mode research, ESS ERIC developed a Cross-National Online Survey (CRONOS) panel.
+CRONOS was the first attempt to establish a cross-national probability-based online panel following a harmonised approach - from the recruitment stage to data processing.
+CRONOS was a pilot study to evaluate the effectiveness of panel recruitment on the back of an existing cross-national survey in terms of costs, sample representativeness, participation (and attrition rates) and data quality.
+At present, there is no intention to replace face-to-face data collection with an online survey, a follow-up online panel offers quick, flexible, cost-efficient and regular data collection from the same respondents over time.

 CRONOS was designed and implemented alongside ESS Round 8 in 2016, as part of the larger SERISS project.
-After completing the ESS face-to-face interview, respondents in Estonia, Great Britain, and Slovenia who were 18 or older were invited to participate in six 20-minute online surveys over a time period of twelve months.
-Respondents who did not have internet access for private use were offered a tablet and internet provision for the duration of the project to enable their participation.
+After completing the ESS face-to-face interview, respondents in Estonia, Great Britain and Slovenia 18 or older were invited to participate in six 20-minute online surveys over a time period of twelve months.
+Respondents who did not have internet access for private use were offered a tablet and an internet connection for the duration of the project.

 Data collection took place between December 2016 and February 2018.
 After a short 10-minute welcome survey, waves 1 to 6 included around 100 questions on diverse topics, often borrowed from high-standard cross-national surveys (e.g., European Values Study, Generations and Gender Programme, International Social Survey Programme, European Quality of Life Survey).

 The following CRONOS datasets are available free of charge for non-commercial use (and can be linked to ESS Round 8 data):